What does SDN mean

 What is SDN?

 Despite various modifications to the underlying architecture and devices (such as switches, routers, and firewalls), traditional network technologies have existed since the inception of networking.
-Using a similar approach, frames, and packets have been forwarded and routed in a limited manner, resulting in low efficiency and high maintenance costs—consequently, the architecture and operation of networks needed to evolve, resulting in SDN.
+Using a similar approach, frames and packets have been forwarded and routed in a limited manner, resulting in low efficiency and high maintenance costs.
+Consequently, the architecture and operation of networks need to evolve, resulting in SDN.

 By enabling network programmability, SDN promises to simplify network control and management and allow innovation in computer networking.
 Network engineers configure policies to respond to various network events and application scenarios.
 They can achieve the desired results by manually converting high-level policies into low-level configuration commands.